 I have been unfairly judged because of my looks and personality.
 I am a bubbly, petite blonde who likes to talk...a lot.
 I am also an anxiety-riddled perfectionist.
 People look at my appearance and assume I am a dumb blonde, that I must have been raised by wealthy parents who pampered and coddled me.
 They look around my clean, orderly home and assume I have it all together, that I am another "Martha Stewart".
 They watch me greet friends and strangers with equal ease and assume I am outgoing and utterly confident.
 They don't know I had a difficult childhood, that I am educated and extremely well read, that my jet-powered speech is fuelled by a deep anxiety that people won't like me unless I connect with them in a relatable way/entertain them with my stories/keep the awkward silences at bay.

-When we were newlyweds, my husband took me to a barbecue hosted by one of the guys in his squadron (my husband is an Air Force pilot).
+Once, I went on a date to a barbecue hosted by an Air Force pilot (my date was also a pilot).
 After the introductions were made, greetings exchanged, backs slapped, and beer distributed, the wives and girlfriends formed a chatty circle, while the men clustered together to talk shop.
-I chatted with the ladies and then joined my husband.
+I chatted with the ladies and then joined my date.
 I wanted to put faces with names and get to know the men who accompanied him on missions.

 As is often the case with military men and women, the talk centered on the mission.
 The tricky approach into Guantanamo Bay.
 Upcoming deployments.
 Recent promotions.
 Which loadmasters were the most skilled/inept/annoying.
 Tired after a long, challenging day at work and a bit lost in the flying jargon ("He's getting ready to go on a SID..."
 "Blah blah blah microburst...." "...updated the pubs..." "...visual flight rules..." "flaps...trim...elevator...pitch...").
 Honestly, their talk began to sound a bit like the adults in the Charlie Brown cartoons.
 Mwa Mwa Mwa Mwwwwaaa Mwa.